mpara17/webdev-resources/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 The ultimate repository full of resources to learn about web development, design, git, and more!

+This repository started as an extension guide for web development resources that Kode With Klossy Web Dev students can refer to as a way to further expand their webdev abilities after the camp.
+However, I've expanded this doc for anyone willing to learn webdev here, not just those in Kode With Klossy.
+The list will be updated throughout time and feel free to look around or make a pull request here!

+Happy Learning!

 ## Contents